 - Developmentally challenged

 In other words, all Americans!
-Join us as we explore what it means to promote inclusion in every sense, and leave with applicable strategies and new skills.
+Join us by watching the webinar recording as we explore what it means to promote inclusion in every sense, and leave with applicable strategies and new skills.
 Also joining the panel will be Lynda Mullaly Hunt, author of Fish in a Tree and One for the Murphys.
-Hunt will discuss diversity in her books and how she was driven to make diversity the focus of her work.
+Hunt discusses diversity in her books and how she was driven to make diversity the focus of her work.

 Lynda Mullaly Hunt, New York Times bestselling author, Lynda Mullaly Hunt’s novel, FISH IN A TREE, is an ALA Schneider Family Book Award winner, ALA Notable Book, Global Read Aloud Choice, SLJ Best Book, SCBWI Crystal Kite winner, and a Nerdy Book.
 It will soon be a stage show in NYC and will be published in 18 languages.
 Her first novel, ONE FOR THE MURPHYS (both published by Nancy Paulsen Books/Penguin), is an ABA New Voices Pick, A Nerdy Book Winner, and an Editor’s Choice Book with Scholastic Book Clubs and will be published in 6 languages.
 Lynda’s two books have appeared on 47 state award lists thus far.
 Lynda lives with her husband, two kids, impetuous beagle and beagle-loathing cat.
 [Explore Lynda's book list on Titlewave.com]